How to Do RACI Charting and Analysis: A Practical Guide

 RACI is a useful tool which can become overused and be a catch all for all types of problems, so be sensible about the level of granularity for the definition of tasks/activities.
 Take it to a deep enough level that it is meaningful and at a level of that is sensible.
 Who is responsible for making the coffee is not required.
 It is also important to stay focused on the original reason for undertaking the RACI exercise and ensure that this goal is achieved.
 Rather than creating a perfect RACI covering the organisation in exquisite detail be realistic and understand that 80% of the reality of a situation will be more than the organisation ever knew before the exercise was started.

-This article is part of a series for a forthcoming book on popular consulting techniques.
+This article is part of a series from a book on popular consulting techniques.

 Pareto Analysis Step by Step